ryan4yin/nix-config/secrets/README.md

 }
 ```

-From now on, every time you run `nixos-rebuild switch`, it will decrypt the secrets using the private keys defined in `age.identityPaths`.
+From now on, every time you run `nixos-rebuild switch`, it will decrypt the secrets using the
-It will then symlink the secrets to the path defined by the `age.secrets.<name>.path` argument, which defaults to `/etc/secrets`.
+private keys defined in `age.identityPaths`.
+It will then symlink the secrets to the path defined by
+the `age.secrets.<name>.path` argument, which defaults to `/etc/secrets`.

 ## Adding a new host

-1. `cat` the sytem-level public key(`/etc/ssh/ssh_host_ed25519_key.pub`) of the new host, and send it to an old host which has already been configured.
+1. `cat` the system-level public key(`/etc/ssh/ssh_host_ed25519_key.pub`) of the new host, and send
+   it to an old host which has already been configured.
 2. On the old host:
-   1. Add the public key to `secrets.nix`, and rekey all the secrets via `sudo agenix -r -i /etc/ssh/ssh_host_ed25519_key`.
+   1. Add the public key to `secrets.nix`, and rekey all the secrets via
+      `sudo agenix -r -i /etc/ssh/ssh_host_ed25519_key`.
    2. Commit and push the changes to `nix-secrets`.
 3. On the new host:
-   1. Clone this repo and run `nixos-rebuild switch` to deploy it, all the secrets will be decrypted automatically via the host private key.
+   1. Clone this repo and run `nixos-rebuild switch` to deploy it, all the secrets will be decrypted
+      automatically via the host private key.

 ## Other Replacements

 - [ragenix](https://github.com/yaxitech/ragenix): A Rust reimplementation of agenix.
-  - agenix is mainly written in bash, and it's error message is quite obscure, a little typo may cause some errors no one can understand.
+  - agenix is mainly written in bash, and it's error message is quite obscure, a little typo may
+    cause some errors no one can understand.
   - with a type-safe language like Rust, we can get a better error message and less bugs.